-That is why having a freediving watch is like having a silent and objective partner with you (in addition to your actual diving buddy, who should also have his own watch) to ensure you’re following all of the dive protocols instead of relying on guesswork.
+That is why having a freediving watch is so important.
+It’s like having a reliable and objective partner with you (in addition to your actual diving buddy, who should also have his own watch) to ensure you’re following all of the dive protocols instead of relying on guesswork.
 Even a cheap dive watch has features that can save your life, such as surface interval timing and calculating your CO2 levels.

 Scuba divers are more likely to experience nitrogen narcosis and decompression sickness (DCS) than freedivers since they are constantly inhaling compressed air and spending a longer time underwater.

 With that said, freedivers can still experience DCS if they do not spend enough time resting at the surface.
 That is why it is so beneficial to have a dive watch calculate your current dive data, including your most recent dives, so that it can provide accurate surface interval times and keep you safe.

 All it takes is one shallow water blackout and that could be the end of you (this is a reminder to always dive with at least one other person).
 Any time you do a breath-hold, you increase your CO2 levels to potentially dangerous levels.
 Particularly when you can stay underwater for several minutes at a time, the risk only increases.

 You want to be able to focus on your dive instead of worrying about factors like how long you should be resting between dives.
 Let a dive watch take care of tracking time and performing the complex calculations so you can free up your mind to other important matters.